JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 sco(s; process=string, post=plainblock)
 ```

-As we can see `select!` makes less allocations that `select` so it should be faster while consuming less memory.
+As we can see, `select!` allocates less than `select`.
+So, it should be faster and while consuming less memory.

 ### Copying vs Not Copying Columns